Catfish Fish Information

 - Their whisker-like sensory organs are called " Barbels".

-- Channel catfish can be a variety of different colors depending on the enviroment they are in.
+- Channel catfish can be a variety of different colors depending on the environment they are in.
 Common colors include olive, light blue, and bluish-gray.

 - Large freshwater fish, such as flathead catfish and muskies, are predators to the channel catfish.